Business Dispute Lawsuit Venue Attorney in Austin

 Texas business people often face issues of bias in the juries.
 Sometimes removal to a federal court can provide for a more just and favorable outcome, in terms of jury selection.

 The quality of my work has been well recognized by my clients, and I have received the AV rating* under Martindale-Hubbell’s peer review system.
 If you are considering legal action or have questions about venue, I encourage you to contact me.
-Call 512.457.1177 to speak with me, Attorney John McDuff, about your business dispute concerns in Austin, TX today.
+Call 512.457.1177 to speak with me about your business dispute concerns in Austin today.